SMAP Enhanced L1C Radiometer Half-Orbit 9 km EASE-Grid Brightness Temperatures, Version 4

 To convert HDF5 files into binary format you will need to use the h5dump utility, which is part of the HDF5 distribution available from the HDF Group.
 How you install HDF5 depends on your operating system.

 The following are instructions on how to import and geolocate SMAP Level-1C HDF5 data in ENVI.
-Testing notes Software: ENVI Software version: 5.3 and above.
-If using version 5.3, service pack 5.3.1 is needed.
-Platform: Windows 7

 Data subscriptions are available for select NSIDC DAAC data collections.
 Once signed up, the subscription service automatically sends you new data as they are delivered from active NASA satellite missions.

-All data from the NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC) can be accessed directly from our HTTPS file system, using wget or curl.
-Basic command line instructions are provided in the article below.
+All data from the NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC) is directly accessible through our HTTPS file system using Wget or curl.
+This article provides basic command line instructions for accessing data using this method.

 NASA Worldview is a map interface that allows users to interactively browse imagery, create visualizations, and download the underlying data.